Choonholic/ChzzkDownloader/doc/chzzk_video_downloader_manual.md

 * NAVER ID Authorization key from Chzzk cookie (`NID_AUT`)
 * NAVER ID Session key from Chzzk cookie (`NID_SES`)
-* Settings for download quality
+* Settings for target quality to download
 * Settings for Saving thumbnail image
 * Settings for displaying download details
 * Settings for output and temporary directories